How To Get Pregnant - 9 Tips To Help You Conceive

 2) Start Taking a Good Quality Prenatal VitaminIf you are trying to get pregnant, you will want to take a good quality prenatal vitamin.
 Regular multivitamins do not contain enough folic acid.
 Folic acid, a B vitamin, helps decrease the chance of birth defects, that affect your baby's brain and spinal cord.

 3) Consider Doing a Fertility CleanseHormone balance is vital for both the woman and the man.
 Today's lifestyle exposes us to so many harmful toxins.
 Environmental pollutants and exposure to day to day chemicals overwhelms our bodies.
 The toxic buildup can lead to diminished egg quality and poor sperm health.
 Both of these issues make it harder to get and stay pregnant.
 A fertility cleanse will improve the fertile condition of your body and improve your chances of conceiving.
-FertileDetox is formulated for both men and women, and Pre-Conception Fertility Tea is for the formulated for women.
+FertileDetox is formulated for both men and women, and Pre-Conception Fertility Tea is formulated for women.

 4) Reduce Your Stress With Moderate Exercise and Meditation